One-Shot Feed-Forward 360$^{\circ}$ Animatable Avatar via Inpainted UV-Space Gaussian Modeling

 \textbf{Full-Head Feature Generation.} Since $\mathbf{I}_s$ only provides the head appearance from the source camera view, it is insufficient to reconstruct the full-head appearance using only information from $\mathbf{I}_s$.
 To obtain knowledge from the invisible areas in $\mathbf{I}_s$, we propose to utilize the full-head prior of a 3D full-head GAN named PanoHead~\cite{an2023panohead} and its feed-forward inversion method~\cite{bilecen2024dual} to map $\mathbf{I}_s$ to a full-head tri-plane $\mathbf{T}$, which provides coarse 3D full-head features for $\mathbf{I}_s$.

-\textbf{UV Shape Refinement.} Utilizing the source FLAME mesh predicted by the 3DMM estimator, we can directly sample the tri-plane feature for each 3D position corresponding to a UV space texel, producing a UV tri-plane feature map $\mathbf{F_{T}^p}$.
+\textbf{UV Shape Refinement.} Utilizing the source FLAME mesh predicted by the 3DMM estimator, we can directly sample the tri-plane feature for each 3D position corresponding to a UV-space texel, producing a UV tri-plane feature map $\mathbf{F_{T}^p}$.
 However, FLAME meshes often fail to model the shape of the hair, making the 3D position-based feature sampling inaccurate.
 We propose to use a 2D UNet $\mathcal{F}_{refine}$ to refine the mesh shape.
-Given $\mathbf{F_{T}^p}$ and the UV space 3D position map $\mathbf{p}$, we predict the UV shape offset $\Delta \mathbf{p}_{uv}$ as:
+Given $\mathbf{F_{T}^p}$ and the UV-space 3D position map $\mathbf{p}$, we predict the UV shape offset $\Delta \mathbf{p}_{uv}$ as:

 where $[\cdot,\cdot]$ is the concatenation operation.
 Then, by adding $\Delta \mathbf{p}_{uv}$ to the original 3D position map $\mathbf{p}$, we obtain a refined 3D position map $\mathbf{p}_r=\mathbf{p}+\Delta \mathbf{p}_{uv}$.